Skip to Content

 Your internship can take place during your time at Massey or after you graduate.
 There are options for earning credit that may transfer back to your Massey degree.

 This award-winning company can significantly improve your skills and employability through their international internship programmes.
 Options are available in North America, Europe, Asia, Australia, and Latin America.

 This placement company offers internships and language programmes in Barcelona, Spain.
 They have a range of internships, particularly in the business sectors and most of them are available to English speakers.
 Staff members based in New Zealand and Spain are available to support you throughout your experience.
 Students Go Abroad can give you access to other opportunities, such as those offered by Si-Internships.

 New Zealand citizens or permanent residents can apply for a 10-week language and internship experience in China.
 You will spend the first two weeks in an intensive Chinese language school and work for a company related to your area of interest for your eight-week internship.
 The programme fees, flights, accommodation, and living allowances are covered by funding through the Prime Minister’s Scholarship for Asia.
-The 2017 participants had great things to say about their experiences.

 A business consultancy internship at the New Zealand Consulate in China is also available through InternChina.

 The NASA International Internship is an opportunity for New Zealand tertiary students to work collaboratively on research with a NASA mentor.
 The programme will take place at NASA’s Ames Research Centre in Silicon Valley, California from June to August 2019 and is designed to enhance your international and intercultural understanding and skills by working on NASA research or NASA related mission or project.
 Opportunities for collaboration with a diverse range of other interns will be provided both in formal and informal settings.